SoftInstigate/restheart-examples/bytes-array-service/README.md

  16:23:53.141 [main] INFO  org.restheart.Bootstrapper - RESTHeart started
 ```

-Call the Web service from another terminal or from a [browser](http://localhost:8080/hello?name=Mary).
+We suggest using [httpie](https://httpie.org) for calling API calls from command line, or just use your [browser](http://localhost:8080/hello?name=Mary).

 ## Test GET

 Pass the parameter `name` to get 'Hello "name"', for example

 ```
 $ http localhost:8080/hello?name=Mary